navinbk17/PFAS_bioaccumulation_pipeline/README.md

 * ✅ **Finding 20 completed.** This perfectly wraps up our mathematical theory phase.
 The final scientific conclusion is that we must gather completely new physical data on fish tissue to finish the model entirely.

-* Write up the scientific paper for Findings 14–20 to submit to the EST Journal.
+* Write up the scientific paper for Findings 14–20 to submit.

 * Build a module calculating how well water filters remove these chemicals, proving why newer chemicals are harder to filter out.